prantlf/goup/README.md

 ### Environment Variables

-The following environment variables can be set before running `install.sh` or `nodeup`, if you know what you're doing:
+The following environment variables can be set before running `install.sh` or `goup`, if you know what you're doing:

 | Variable          | Default value                            |
 |:------------------|:-----------------------------------------|